m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 ## Analyzing the frequency of the word "upon" using Pivot Tables

+### Analysis 1

+Create a new pivot table.
+ - For the rows, use `Author`.
+ - For the values, use `Number of "upon"s` and summarize by SUM.

+Use the pivot table to analyze the Federalist Papers data.
+ - What does the pivot table suggest to you about the authorship of the essays whose author is labelled as "MADISON or HAMILTON"?
+ - Does the pivot table alone show enough information to prove your conjecture?

+### Analysis 2

+Create a new pivot table.
+ - For the rows, use `Author`.
+ - For the columns, use `Number of "upon"s`.
+ - For the values, use `Essay number` and summarize by COUNT.

+Use the pivot table to analyze the Federalist Papers data.
+ - What does the pivot table suggest to you about the authorship of the essays whose author is labelled as "MADISON or HAMILTON"?
+ - Does the pivot table alone show enough information to prove your conjecture?

+### Analysis 3

+Create a new pivot table.
+ - For the rows, use `Author`.
+ - For the columns, use `"Upon"s per 10000 characters`.
+   - Right-click (or two-finger tap) on any of the column headings.
+   - Select `Create pivot group rule`.
+   - Under "Interval size", type 2.
+   - Click `OK`.
+ - For the values, use `Essay number` and summarize by COUNT.

+Use the pivot table to analyze the Federalist Papers data.
+ - What does the pivot table suggest to you about the authorship of the essays whose author is labelled as "MADISON or HAMILTON"?
+ - Does the pivot table alone show enough information to prove your conjecture?

+### Analysis 4

+Use the same pivot table from "Analysis 3".
+ - Right-click (or two-finger tap) on any of the column headings.
+ - Select `Edit pivot group rule`.
+ - Under "Interval size", change 2 to 1.6.
+ - Click `OK`.

+Use the pivot table to analyze the Federalist Papers data.
+ - What does the pivot table suggest to you about the authorship of the essays whose author is labelled as "MADISON or HAMILTON"?
+ - Does the pivot table alone show enough information to prove your conjecture?

 ## Conditional Formatting

+Go back to the original sheet.
+We are going to highlight the `"Upons" per 10000 characters` column using different colors.

+First color.
+ - Right-click (or two-finger tap) on column `E`.
+ - Select `Conditional formatting`.
+ - For **Apply to range**, type `E2:E86`.
+ - For **Format rules**, select to format cells if "Greater than".
+ - For the "Value or formula", type 2.1.
+ - For the "Fill color", select a green of your choice.

+Second color.
+ - Right-click (or two-finger tap) on column `E`.
+ - Select `Conditional formatting`.
+ - Click `+ Add another rule`.
+ - For **Apply to range**, type `E2:E86`.
+ - For **Format rules**, select to format cells if "Less than".
+ - For the "Value or formula", type 1.6.
+ - For the "Fill color", select a blue of your choice.

+Third color.
+ - Right-click (or two-finger tap) on column `E`.
+ - Select `Conditional formatting`.
+ - Click `+ Add another rule`.
+ - For **Apply to range**, type `E2:E86`.
+ - For **Format rules**, select to format cells if "Is between".
+ - For the "Value or formula" boxes, type 1.6 and 2.1.
+ - For the "Fill color", select a yellow of your choice.

+Analyze the data.
+ - What do you notice about the green boxes?
+ - What do you notice about the blue boxes?
+ - There are three yellow boxes.
+For each of them, describe the significance of the box being yellow.

 ## Conjecturing the Authorship of Essays 49 to 57, 62, and 63

+Essays 49 to 57, 62, and 63 amount to 11 papers.
+Suppose that you are made to gamble and the only resource you have to help you with your bet is the Google Sheet that you just created.

+You can pick between three options.
+In each option, if you are correct, you win the money, and if you are incorrect, you have to pay the money.

+ 1. The bet is for \$1100.
+To win, you have to specify the author for each of the 11 papers correctly.
+ 2. The bet is for \$1000.
+To win, you have to pick 10 of the 11 papers and specify the author for each of the 10 papers correctly.
+ 3. The bet is for \$900.
+To win, you have to pick 9 of the 11 papers and specify the author for each of the 9 papers correctly.

+Which option do you pick?
+And how do you specify the author for the papers that you chose?
+Justify your decision.